What Is a Team Strategy?

 A team strategy is an organized layout or structured plan that leads to successfully accomplishing specific goals on a team level.
 Impactful strategies require well thought out, realistic parameters that team members work together to construct.

 Being successful with any endeavor requires a sound strategy.

-In your mind, you probably have a clear picture of where you’re going; but unless you have a team of mind readers, having a well-thought-out strategy development process will help prevent you and your team members from getting lost and taking unnecessary (and often, very costly) detours.
+In your mind, you probably have a clear picture of where your team’s strategy is going; but unless you have a team of mind readers, having a well-thought-out strategy development process will help prevent you and your team members from getting lost and taking unnecessary (and often, very costly) detours.

 Chances are good that you are already aware of the importance of having a strong strategy, one that will lead you to success.
 The bigger questions are how do you develop a meaningful strategy, and how do you get your team on board?